google/magika/.github/ISSUE_TEMPLATE/file_request.md

 ---
-name: File request
+name: New file type request
-about: Suggest a file type for magika to detect
+description: Suggest a new file type for Magika to detect
-title: "[FILE REQUEST]"
+title: "[NEW FILE TYPE REQUEST]"
 labels: 'Type: Enhancement'
 assignees: ''